humfricz/mpesa-php/README.md

 ## Installation
 Getting started with MPESA is very easy.
 * Your site/app MUST be running over https for the MPESA Instant Payment Notification (IPN) to work.
+* You actually only need these three files for the integration to work:

+	* MPESA.php
+	* Response.php
+	* cert.cr

-* Download the zip from here aand extract it in your app.
+* You can download a zip of all three from here(https://github.com/ModoPesa/mpesa-php) and extract it in your app.

 ## Usage
-Define some basic constantsto be used by the MPESA Class file like so:
+Define some basic constants to be used by the MPESA Class file like so:

 	define( 'MPESA_NAME', 'Your Awesome Business' );
 	define( 'MPESA_SHORTCODE', '123456' );